QEF/postqe/README.rst

 - Print the charge data as a text file for further postprocessing
 - Calculate the bare potential of the atoms.
 - Calculate the bare plus the Hartree potential
 - Calculate the bare + Hartree + exchange-correlation potential
+- 1D and 2D plots of the charge along certain directions/planes